-Children in grades one and two, who do not yet participate in formal physical education, are given ample time for physical activity each day.
+Children in grades one and two are given ample time for physical activity each day.
 Afternoon play time - two periods every day in first and second grades, and one in third - is usually spent in Central Park.
-Whether playing games organized by the class teacher, or engaging in free play, the students run, skip, climb, jump, throw, and catch in a free, imaginative, non-competitive atmosphere.
+Whether playing games organized by the class teacher, or engaging in activities with their Games teacher, the students run, skip, climb, jump, throw, and catch in an imaginative, non-competitive atmosphere.
+Students play with bean bags, jump rope, hula hoops, and balls, and play varieties of tag games which are often based on seasonal or animal stories.
+Through these activities, students improve balance, strength flexibility, rhythm, spatial awareness and mindfulness of each other.